jahands/workers-observability-utils/README.md

 To efficiently export metrics to external providers, you should set up a dedicated Tail Worker.
 This architecture allows your main worker to focus on handling requests, while the Tail Worker handles metric collection and export.
 For more information, see the [Cloudflare Tail Workers documentation](https://developers.cloudflare.com/workers/observability/logs/tail-workers/).

+### Multiple Sinks

+With this library, you can send metrics to multiple destinations simultaneously.
+The TailExporter supports an array of metric sinks, and each sink receives the same metrics data.
+Currently supported sinks include:

+- **Datadog** - Export metrics to Datadog for visualization and alerting
+- **Workers Analytics Engine** - Store metrics in Cloudflare's Analytics Engine for custom queries and analysis

+When using multiple sinks, metrics will be sent to all configured sinks in parallel.
+If one sink fails, the others will still receive the metrics.

 ### Why Use a Tail Worker?

 - **Separation of concerns**: Your main worker focuses on business logic